Wake-up-Freeman/OLD-ODISEO/docs/learn/glossary.md

 ## Module

-A section of the Terra core that represents a particular function of the Terra protocol.
-Visit the [Terra core module specifications](../develop/module-specifications/README.md) for more information.
+A section of the Daodiseo core that represents a particular function of the Daodiseo protocol.
+Visit the [Daodiseo core module specifications](../develop/module-specifications/README.md) for more information.

 ## Oracle